Planning a short-term study tour to the Middle East for students or faculty?

 We plan to stay at ACOR every time we are in Jordan”

-ACOR takes pride in its roles of expanding knowledge, helping to advance new research, and enabling students and faculty from all backgrounds to gain meaningful, on-the-ground abroad experience in the Middle East.
-Accordingly, ACOR is always looking for new educational partners, in addition to maintaining and strengthening its existing relationships.
+We take pride in our role of expanding knowledge, helping to advance new research, and enabling students and faculty from all backgrounds to gain meaningful, on-the-ground abroad experience in the Middle East.